Calling Test

 Finding God's Plan After Getting Fired

 Maybe you saw it coming.
-Maybe you did not.
+Maybe you didn't.
 Either way, you walked in employed and walked out without a job.
-And now you are sitting in your car — or at your kitchen table — trying to process what just happened.
+Now you're sitting in your car — or at your kitchen table — trying to process what just happened.

-Here is what I want you to know before the spiral takes you: Getting fired is not the end of God's plan for you.
+Hear this before the spiral takes you: getting fired is not the end of God's plan for you.
 It might be the beginning of the next chapter.

 The First 48 Hours

-Before we talk about purpose, let us talk about survival.
-The first two days after getting fired are about stabilizing — not strategizing.
+Before we talk about purpose, talk about survival.
+The first two days after getting fired are about stabilizing, not strategizing.

 • Apply for unemployment if applicable